nicemilio/coderunner/CONTRIBUTUNG.md

 ## Getting Started
 1. Fork the repository
 2. Create a new branch: git checkout -b main/my-feature
-3. Setup a Postgresql database and apply the lastest migration ($ alembic upgrade head)
+3. For a setup guide check, please follow the [development file](/docs/DEVELOPMENT.md.md).

 ## Code guidelines